Published On: Jun 02 2011 10:11:55 AM CDTUpdated On: Aug 16 2015 07:39:36 AM CDT

-August 2003: Remember this mouth kiss between Madonna and Britney Spears at the MTV Video Music Awards Show?
+August 2003: Remember this kiss between Madonna and Britney Spears at the MTV Video Music Awards Show?
 Following the kiss, Madonna also planted a kiss on fellow performer Christina Aguilera.

 November 2005: Her 10th studio album, the dance-infused "Confessions on a Dance Floor," won a Grammy Award for Best Electronic/Dance Album.

 March 2008: Madonna poses with Iggy Pop and Justin Timberlake in the press room during her induction ceremony into the Rock and Roll Hall of Fame at the Waldorf Astoria Hotel in New York on March 10, 2008.

 April 2008: Madonna's 11th studio album, "Hard Candy," featured the Justin Timberlake-collaboration "4 Minutes."
 The song was Madonna's 37th Hot 100 top-10 hit, pushing her past Elvis Presley as the artist with the most top-10 hits.

-July 2008: After Madonna was tied to New York Yankees' player Alex Rodriguez in the tabloids, fans tease Rodriguez by holding up pictures of Madonna behind him as he stands in the on-deck circle, in the third inning of the Yankees MLB baseball game against the Boston Red Sox at Fenway Park in Boston, Mass., on July 25, 2008.
+July 2008: After Madonna was tied to New York Yankees third baseman Alex Rodriguez in the tabloids, Boston Red Sox fans tease Rodriguez by holding up pictures of the singer behind him as he stands in the on-deck circle at Fenway Park on July 25, 2008.

 October 2008: Madonna and director Guy Ritchie, married for eight years, announced their divorce on Oct.
 15, 2008.
 The photo here is from the 61st Cannes Film Festival on May 21, 2008.

-January 2012: Madonna poses with her award for best original song for "Masterpiece" from the movie "W.E.," backstage at the 69th annual Golden Globe Awards in Beverly Hills, Calif., on Jan.
+January 2012: Madonna poses with her award for best original song for "Masterpiece" from the movie "W.E." backstage at the 69th annual Golden Globe Awards on Jan.
 15, 2012.